Policy & Advocacy

 CEC works to improve public policy affecting children and youth with disabilities and gifts and talents, their parents and the professionals who work with them, at all levels of government.

 In advocating on behalf of children with exceptionalities, CEC examines policy issues, develops appropriate responses to those issues and influences local, state, provincial and federal legislation.
 CEC also monitors and makes recommendations for program regulations and funding.
-In addition, CEC maintains a network among its units for influencing policy.
+In addition, CEC maintains a network of state unit and special interest division advocates for influencing policy.

 CEC is the recognized leader in advocacy for special education policy.
 CEC has a long history of success in impacting policy and legislation in the special education, gifted and talented and general education areas.
 CEC played a large part in developing the predecessor of today's IDEA, then known as the Education for All Handicapped Children Act of 1975 (PL 94-142).
 This law established the right to a free, appropriate public education for children with disabilities.